prigii/alx-frontend/0x02-CSS_advanced/README.md

 9. Links are decorated by default, time to remove them
 10. Centering the section titles
 11. Add more styles to the section tagline
+12. Adding more styling to the section title
+13. Pseudo Classes
+14. Resetting the CSS stylesheet for browser consistency
+15. Add universal box-sizing